opsone-ch/documentation/hosting-doc/docs/services/ftp/index.md

 # FTP wrapper

-This module includes the appropriate upstream module (proftpd), configures the server and adds virtual users.
+Install and configures your ProFTPDserver and manage the virtual users.
+Please remember: only use if not possible with SFTP!

 ## Users